I'm told I got my first fishing pole when I was

 I will do everything in my power to provide a memorable fishing trip.

-Maintaining your own boat and tackle can be expense, especially when you're
+Maintaining your own boat and tackle can be expensive, especially when you're

-only able hit the water a few times a year.
+only able to hit the water a few times a year.
 Fishing with a guide these

-few times a year cost far less and reaps greater results.
+few times a year costs far less and reaps greater results.

 A